-- Acquisition of equipment for personal use - Capital Expenditures: Expenditures for the acquisition costs of capital assets (noninstructional equipment, building, land), or expenditures to make improvements to capital assets that materially increase their useful life value; this also includes the cost of modifications, attachments, accessories, or auxiliary apparatus necessary to make the asset usable for the purpose for which it was acquired. - Consumable supplies to be made into products to be sold or to be used personally by students, teachers, or other persons - Contingency or "petty cash" funds - Contributions and donations expenditures for students - Dues & memberships to professional organizations or societies for individuals - Equipment and supplies for building maintenance - Facility construction - Fines and penalties - Funding activities that would supplant (replace) requirements of LEA - Furniture, files and equipment used by the teacher unless it is an integral part of an equipment workstation or to provide reasonable accommodations to CTAE program students with disabilities - General storage files or cabinets not designed to store specific tools or equipment - Gifts, gift cards for students, door prizes, etc. - Instructional aides, uniforms, tools or other items to be retained by students - Interest and other financial costs - Leasing vehicles, car rentals, etc. - Meals, banquets, or entertainment except as allowable under travel regulations - Promotional materials such as T-shirts, pens, cups, key chains - Paying for remedial courses - Renovation of the school facility including wall plates, electrical outlets, computer/data drops for classrooms or labs - Standard classroom furniture not unique to CTAE instructional program - Subscriptions to magazines or journals not directly related to CTAE programs of study - Transportation of students - Travel outside of the US (except by prior approval of GaDOE CTAE Accountability Unit) - Tuition costs, university fees, distance learning fees (for student and teachers) - Vehicles such as automobiles, trucks, buses, airplanes, boats, golf carts, motorcycles, trailers, and tractors. - JROTC is a federally funded program and not eligible for Perkins funds.
-It is eligible for state and QBE funds.
+- Acquisition of equipment for personal use - Capital Expenditures: Expenditures for the acquisition costs of capital assets (noninstructional equipment, building, land), or expenditures to make improvements to capital assets that materially increase their useful life value; this also includes the cost of modifications, attachments, accessories, or auxiliary apparatus necessary to make the asset usable for the purpose for which it was acquired. - Consumable supplies to be made into products to be sold or to be used personally by students, teachers, or other persons - Contingency or "petty cash" funds - Contributions and donations expenditures for students - Dues & memberships to professional organizations or societies for individuals - Equipment and supplies for building maintenance - Facility construction to include concrete pads for greenhouses - Fines and penalties - Funding activities that would supplant (replace) requirements of LEA - Furniture, files and equipment used by the teacher unless it is an integral part of an equipment workstation or to provide reasonable accommodations to CTAE program students with disabilities - General storage files or cabinets not designed to store specific tools or equipment - Gifts, gift cards, or door prizes for students or others - Instructional aides, uniforms, tools or other items to be retained by students - Interest and other financial costs - Leasing vehicles, car rentals, etc. - Meals, banquets, or entertainment except as allowable under travel regulations - Promotional materials such as T-shirts, pens, cups, key chains - Paying for remedial courses - Renovation of the school facility including wall plates, electrical outlets, computer/data drops for classrooms or labs - Standard classroom furniture not unique to CTAE instructional program - Subscriptions to magazines or journals not directly related to CTAE programs of study - Transportation of students - Travel outside of the US (except by prior approval of GaDOE CTAE Accountability Unit) - Tuition costs, university fees, distance learning fees (for student and teachers) - Vehicles such as automobiles, trucks, buses, airplanes, boats, golf carts, motorcycles, trailers, and tractors. - JROTC is a federally funded program and not eligible for Perkins funds except travel and registration to attend CTAE specific meetings and conferences.